 From Avaya Diagnostic Server 2.0 onwards, SAL Gateway downloads the latest software updates of Avaya Diagnostic Server, including major, minor, and service pack releases, automatically from Avaya Data Center.
 If you activate the Automatic Software Update feature in SAL Gateway, SAL Gateway installs the software updates automatically after a grace period.
-If you do not activate the Automatic Software Update feature, you must apply the software updates manually through the SAL Gateway web interface or by running the installer script from the CLI.
+If you do not activate the Automatic Software updates manually through the SAL Gateway web interface or by running the installer script from the CLI.